 Part 2, Item 22 on Form I-765, Application for Employment Authorization, asks for “Date of Your Last Arrival Into the United States.”
 When you entered the United States, U.S. Customs and Border Protection (CBP) likely provided you with Form I-94 (Arrival/Departure Record) at the port of entry.
 The Date of Your Last Arrival is the date you most recently arrived in the U.S.

-If you arrived to the United States via air or sea after May 2013, CBP probably did not issue you a paper I-94.
-Your I-94 Arrival/Departure Record is available electronically on CBP’s I-94 Website.
-If you do not have Form I-94, refer to your passport for the date of last entry into the U.S.
+If you arrived to the United States via air or sea after May 2013, CBP likely issued you an electronic I-94.
+Your I-94 Arrival/Departure Record should be available electronically on CBP’s I-94 Website.
+Look for the “Date of Entry” on your I-94 record.

 Date of Your Last Arrival – Without Inspection

 If you entered the U.S. without inspection (without papers), there is no official record of your entry.
 You will have to use a date of entry based on a best estimate.
-This may be the case on I-765 applications related to Temporary Protected Status or Deferred Action.
+This may be the case on I-765 applications related to Temporary Protected Status or Deferred Action for Childhood Arrivals (DACA).
 Use a date that you believe to be accurate.

 Port of Entry